Matrixxboy/Xirtam/README.md

-# NexGen Bot: Development Guide
+# Xirtam Bot: Development Guide

-NexGen Bot is a multipurpose Discord bot designed to be a central hub for community management and engagement.
+Xirtam Bot is a multipurpose Discord bot designed to be a central hub for community management and engagement.
 It features a modular architecture that allows for easy expansion and maintenance.

 ## Project Structure